 Recommendations for Follow-Up Care After Treatment for Colon Cancer

 After treatment for colon cancer, it is important to follow your provider’s plan for follow-up care.
-This article reviews the most common follow-up recommendations.
+This article goes over the most common follow-up recommendations.
 You should talk with your care team about your specific follow-up plan.

-Screening for recurrence in colon cancer is dependent on what stage of colon cancer you have.
+Screening for recurrence in colon cancer depends on what stage of colon cancer you have.

 - You should have a colonoscopy one year after your initial surgery.

-- If an advanced adenoma is present during this exam, you should have a repeat colonoscopy in 1 year.
+- If your provider finds that you have an advanced adenoma during this exam, you should have another colonoscopy in 1 year.

-- If there is no advanced adenoma present, you should repeat your colonoscopy in 3 years; then every 5 years.
+- If you do not have an advanced adenoma, you should have another colonoscopy in 3 years; then every 5 years.

-- You should see your healthcare provider and have a physical exam every 3-6 months for the first two years.
+- You should see your healthcare provider and have a physical exam every 3 to 6 months for the first two years after treatment.
 After two years, you should be seen every 6 months until 5 years after you have completed treatment.

-- You should also have a baseline CEA tumor marker test.
-This should be repeated every 3-6 months for 2 years; then every 6 months until 5 years after treatment.
+- You should have a baseline CEA (carcinoembryonic antigen) tumor marker test, which tests for a certain tumor marker often found in cases of colon cancer.
+This should be repeated every 3 to 6 months for 2 years; then every 6 months until 5 years after treatment.

-- You should have a colonoscopy one year after surgery, or 3-6 months after surgery if you didn’t have a colonoscopy before surgery.
+- You should have a colonoscopy one year after surgery, or 3 to 6 months after surgery if you didn’t have a colonoscopy before surgery.

-- If an advanced adenoma is present during this exam, you should have a repeat colonoscopy in 1 year.
+- If your provider finds that you have an advanced adenoma during this exam, you should have another colonoscopy in 1 year.

-- If there is no advanced adenoma present, you should repeat your colonoscopy in 3 years; then every 5 years.
+- If you do not have an advanced adenoma, you should have another colonoscopy in 3 years; then every 5 years.

-- You should have CT scans of your chest, abdomen, and pelvis every 6-12 months for 5 years.
+- You should have CT scans of your chest, abdomen, and pelvis every 6 to 12 months for 5 years.

-- You should see your healthcare provider and have a physical exam every 3-6 months for the first two years.
+- You should see your healthcare provider and have a physical exam every 3 to 6 months for the first two years after treatment.
 After two years, you should be seen every 6 months until 5 years after you have completed treatment.

 - Your CEA levels should be checked at each follow-up visit.

-- You should have CT scans of your chest, abdomen, and pelvis every 3-6 months for the first 2 years, then every 6-12 months for a total of five years.
+- You should have CT scans of your chest, abdomen, and pelvis every 3 to 6 months for the first 2 years, then every 6 to 12 months for a total of five years.

-- You should have a colonoscopy one year after surgery, or 3-6 months after surgery if you didn’t have a colonoscopy before surgery.
+- You should have a colonoscopy one year after surgery, or 3 to 6 months after surgery if you didn’t have a colonoscopy before surgery.

-- If an advanced adenoma is present during this exam, you should have a repeat colonoscopy in 1 year.
+- If your provider finds that you have an advanced adenoma during this exam, you should have another colonoscopy in 1 year.

-- If there is no advanced adenoma present, you should repeat your colonoscopy in 3 years; then every 5 years.
+- If you do not have an advanced adenoma, you should have another colonoscopy in 3 years; then every 5 years.

 Healthy Living After Colon Cancer

 Survivors often wonder what steps they can take to live healthier after cancer.
-There is no supplement or specific food you can eat to assure good health, but there are things you can do to live healthier, prevent other diseases, detect other cancers early, and in some cases, reduce the risk of your cancer coming back.
+There is no supplement or specific food you can eat to guarentee good health, but there are things you can do to live healthier, prevent other diseases, catch other cancers early, and in some cases, reduce the risk of your cancer coming back.
 After treatment for colon cancer, it is important to:

 - Have your recommended cancer screenings.
-These can include screening for breast, skin, prostate or cervical cancers.
+This could be screening for breast, skin, prostate or cervical cancers.

-- Have your recommended adult vaccinations including annual flu, COVID-19, shingles and pneumovax.
+- Have your recommended adult vaccinations like the annual flu, COVID-19, shingles and pneumovax.
 Talk with your provider about which vaccines you need and when.

-- Have an active lifestyle and maintain a healthy body weight.
+- Have an active lifestyle and a healthy body weight.

 - If an ostomy or neuropathy from your cancer treatment impacts your ability to be physically active, ask for a referral for cancer rehabilitation and/or physical therapy.